Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

   }
 ```

-These application settings are used by the functions code to connect to your Media Services account.
+These application settings are used by the functions to connect to your Media Services account.

 ![Screen capture](../Images/azfunc5deployappsettings.png?raw=true)